yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 In this tutorial, we will use two software tools, Helixer and Braker3, to annotate the genome sequence of a small eukaryote: [*Mucor mucedo*] (https://en.wikipedia.org/wiki/Mucor_mucedo) (a plant pathogenic fungus).
 The idea of this tutorial is to compare annotation with two annotation tools that differ in their approach and operation.

-[Helixer](https://github.com/weberlab-hhu/Helixer) is an annotation software with a new and different approach: it performs evidence-free predictions (no need for RNASeq data or sequence alignments), using {GPU}, with a much faster execution time.
+[Helixer](https://github.com/weberlab-hhu/Helixer) is an annotation software with a new and different approach: it performs evidence-free predictions (no need for RNA-seq data or sequence alignments), using {GPU}, with a much faster execution time.
 The annotation is based on the development and use of a cross-species deep learning model.
 The software is used to configure and train models for *ab initio* prediction of gene structure.
 In other words, it identifies the base pairs in a genome that belong to the UTR/CDS/Intron genes.
 There's a tutorial describing the steps involved in [annotating a genome with Helixer]({% link topics/genome-annotation/tutorials/helixer/tutorial.md %}).

-[Braker3](https://github.com/Gaius-Augustus/BRAKER) is an automated bioinformatics tool that uses RNA-seq and protein data to annotate genomes.
+[Braker3](https://github.com/Gaius-Augustus/BRAKER) is an automated bioinformatics tool that uses RNA-seq and protein sequences to annotate genome.
 It integrates GeneMark-ETP and AUGUSTUS software to predict genes with a high degree of precision.
 By combining the results of these two tools, Braker3 generates a final file containing gene annotations with strong extrinsic support (i.e. based on external experimental data).
-Braker3 facilitates genome annotation by leveraging transcriptomic and protein data to produce more reliable and robust gene predictions.
+Braker3 facilitates genome annotation by leveraging transcriptomic and protein sequences to produce more reliable and robust gene predictions.
 There's a tutorial describing the steps involved in [annotating a genome with Braker3]({% link topics/genome-annotation/tutorials/braker3/tutorial.md %}).

 > <agenda-title></agenda-title>